 Avalanche death from asphyxia with an unobstructed airway

-The other case, by Strappazon et al, was similar.
+The other case, studied by the students of CPR Certification St. Pete by Strappazon et al, was similar.
 A skier of similar age was completely buried in an avalanche before being located and extricated 230 minutes after burial.
 The big difference was how the rescuers observed an airspace in the snow front of his mouth and nose of 15x15x15 cm.
-In avalanche rescue, the presence of an air pocket is important.
+One of these particular rescuers received CPR training in Richmond Hill, with special attention to scene observation he learned that in avalanche rescues, the presence of an air pocket is particularly important.
 It means the victim potentially had an unobstructed airway after being buried.
 It also means the rescuers can´t estimate the time of death with any certainty.
 The futility call becomes impossible and CPR should probably proceed until the patient is evacuated to a hospital.

 The first 20 minutes: Variable pulse rate 28-144 bpm.